Commercial Whiskey Barrel Aging

 quercus mongolica tree - used for creating mongolian oak barrels

 Mongolian oak may not be as well-known as American, Spanish, or French oak, but it brings on its own unique character to the table.
-Mongolian oak barrels, which producers primarily find in parts of Asia, offer a distinctive flavor profile and impart a robust character o the spirits aged within them.
+Mongolian oak barrels, which producers primarily find in parts of Asia, offer a distinctive flavor profile and impart a robust character to the spirits aged within them.
 Producers favor these barrels for creating a spirit with a strong, earthy backbone, and they increasingly recognize their ability to add depth and complexity to a wide range of beverages.

 TYPE OF WOOD: